 What is Normal Platelet Count?

 The range of normal platelet count is from 1, 50, 000 to 4, 50, 000 platelets per micro liter of blood.
-This platelet count stands valid for both genders and for people in all age groups.
+This platelet count stands valid for both male and female and for people in all age groups.

 If a person has more than 4, 50, 000 platelets, he is suspected to be suffering from a condition known as Thrombocytosis.
 Again if a person has lesser than 1, 50, 000 platelets, the condition is known as thrombocytopenia.
 To measure the platelet count, one has to carry out a routine blood test which is known as complete blood count or CBC.